Cherreads

 At that, the queen's lips curved slightly.

-"She took the child."
+"She took the child," the shadow added.

-The queen opened her eyes at last.
+The queen opened her eyes slowly.

 Then she smiled.